-The chances of finding a profitable trading algo by applying machine learning are for all practical purposes zero.
+The chances of finding a profitable trading strategy via the use of machine learning are extremely low.
 There is always a small probability of success when using machine learning but one of the problems is that the results cannot be easily evaluated for significance due to multiple comparisons.
-Only in hindsight one can determine that an algo found by applying machine learning is profitable but that can be costly.
+Only in hindsight one can determine whether a strategy found by applying machine learning is profitable but that can be costly.

-- Mistake No. 1: Data-mining bias is not only due to curve-fitting (see related post)
+- Mistake No. 1: Data-mining bias is not only due to curve-fitting (see related article)

 - Mistake No. 2: Conventional statistical tests cannot be used with machine learning

-- Mistake No. 3: Ignoring that machine learning is a method of the past
+- Mistake No. 3: Not being aware that machine learning effectiveness depends on quality of features

-Leda Braga, manager of the well-known BlueTrend Fund, and one of the most successful trading system developers made the following statement in a recent interview:
+Leda Braga, a well-known fund manager and a trading system developer, made the following statement in an interview:

 “There’s a creative moment when you think of a hypothesis, maybe it’s that interest rate data drives currency rates.
 So we think about that first before mining the data.
 We don’t mine the data to come up with ideas.”

 Why did Leda Braga say that?
-Those who use machine learning to develop trading algos should pay close attention.
-She said that because when using data-mining to generate algos this is essentially a data-fishing process that has an extremely low probability of success.
+Those who use machine learning to develop trading algos should pay close attention: She said that because when using data-mining to generate algos this is essentially a data-fishing process that has a low probability of success.
 Trying different combinations of technical and fundamental indicators relentlessly is a process that involves multiple comparisons.
 As the number of trials increases, that guarantees a result that even performs well in an out-of-sample and even passes all cross-validation tests.